jupyterhub/nativeauthenticator/docs/source/quickstart.md

 ## Installation

-NativeAuthenticator is a authenticator plugin for [JupyterHub](https://github.com/jupyterhub/).
+NativeAuthenticator is an authenticator plugin for [JupyterHub](https://github.com/jupyterhub/).

 It is available on [PyPI](https://pypi.org/project/jupyterhub-nativeauthenticator/).
 The easiest way to install it is via pip: